 In the case of group work, the responsibility for plagiarism is shared by all members of the group.

-ÉTS applies a zero-tolerance policy when it comes to plagiarism, and the consequences of an accusation of plagiarism may be severe, including failure of the course, rejection of the report, thesis or dissertation, suspension or expulsion.
+ÉTS applies a zero-tolerance policy when it comes to plagiarism.
+The consequences of an accusation of plagiarism can be severe, including failure of the course, rejection of the report, thesis or dissertation, suspension or expulsion.